echeran/smile-of-murugan/webbook/chapter03.md

 by until a certain Peruntēvaṇār of 8th Cent.
 A.D. compiled a number of bardic poems into one single anthology of four hundred of them, and provided this anthology with an invocatory stanza;
-this anthology goes since then by the name of *Paṟanāṉūṟu* or *Puṟam*.
+this anthology goes since then by the name of *Puṟanāṉūṟu* or *Puṟam*.

-3. The same man was very probably responsible for the anthologization of a great number of other early bardic poems *(Akanānūru,* *Ainkuṟunūṟu*, *Kuṟuntokai* and *Naṟṟiṇai*).
+3. The same man was very probably responsible for the anthologization of a great number of other early bardic poems (*Akanānūru*, *Aiṅkuṟunūṟu*, *Kuṟuntokai* and *Naṟṟiṇai*).
 We may say that the majority of the earliest texts were compiled into anthologies some time in the middle of the 8th Cent. if not later (some authors date Peruntēvaṇār into the 9th Cent.).

-4. The next stage--that of the final redaction and codification of the various anthologies into greater corpora—is even later.
+4. The next stage—that of the final redaction and codification of the various anthologies into greater corpora—is even later.
 The earliest Tamil poetry was compiled into two great anthologies, the *Eṭṭuttokai,* “Eight collections", and the *Pattuppāṭṭu*, “Ten Lays”,